Manslaughter: Canada

 Canadian law distinguishes between justifiable (e.g., self-defence), accidental, and culpable homicide.
 If a death is deemed a culpable homicide, it generally falls under one of four categories (first-degree murder, second-degree murder, manslaughter, and infanticide).
+Under the Criminal Code of Canada "Culpable homicide that is not murder or infanticide is manslaughter".

-Canadian law defines manslaughter as "a homicide committed without the intention to cause death, although there may have been an intention to cause harm".
-There are two broad categories of manslaughter: unlawful act, and criminal negligence.

-Unlawful act is when a person commits a crime that unintentionally results in the death of another person.
+There are two broad categories of manslaughter: manslaughter arising from an unlawful act, and manslaughter resulting from criminal negligence.
+Unlawful act manslaughter had two requirements: unlawful conduct that caused the death of another person, and an intention falling short of the intention to kill.
 Criminal negligence is when the homicide was the result of an act that showed wanton or reckless disregard for the lives of others.

 England and Wales

 In English law, manslaughter is a less serious offence than murder.
 In England and Wales, the usual practice is to prefer a charge of murder, with the judge or defence able to introduce manslaughter as an option (see lesser included offence).
 The jury then decides whether the defendant is guilty or not guilty of either murder or manslaughter.
 Manslaughter may be either voluntary or involuntary, depending on whether the accused has the required mens rea for murder.

 The Homicide Act 1957 and Coroners and Justice Act 2009 are relevant acts.

 Voluntary manslaughter occurs when the defendant avails themself of two statutory defences described in the Homicide Act 1957 (diminished responsibility and a suicide pact; provocation was a third but this was replaced by loss of control in 2010).

-Involuntary manslaughter occurs when the agent has no intention (mens rea) of committing murder but caused the death of another through recklessness or criminal negligence.
-The crime of involuntary manslaughter can be sub-divided into two main categories; constructive manslaughter and gross negligence manslaughter.
+Involuntary manslaughter encompasses manslaughter due to an unlawful and dangerous act, due to criminal levels of negligence, and due to reckless actions.
+The unlawful and dangerous act type is by far the most common.
+The unlawful and dangerous act is typically criminal but would be expected to normally create no injury or only a minor injury (e.g., shoving someone, or a fistfight).
+Gross negligence manslaughter is rare; an example would be struggling to keep control of a loaded firearm, which creates a risk that the firearm might discharge during the struggle.
+Even though a person in such a situation did not intend to shoot the other person, they did choose to handle the gun in an obviously dangerous fashion.
+Reckless manslaughter includes actions that risk another person's life without caring whether the person will die, and overall are considered just short of murder.